 Toronto’s downtown is critically important to the city.
 It is the cultural centre of Ontario, the economic engine of the region, the province’s tourist hotspot and home to thousands of new residents every year.
 City Council supported my ongoing motions and efforts to improve the safety and health of our downtown communities by investing in our future.

-In November 2017, I held the our first Healthy Neighbourhoods Summit, which brought together 150 residents, business owners, and City staff from across the downtown to discuss pressing matters of health, safety and community vibrancy.
+In November 2017, I held our first Healthy Neighbourhoods Summit, which brought together 150 residents, business owners, and City staff from across the downtown to discuss pressing matters of health, safety and community vibrancy.
 This served as the initiation of what has become the Downtown East Action Downtown.
 On December 5, 2017, City Council endorsed my motion to develop a fully-funded 12-month and 5-year action plan to address these major public health, service and supports gaps.
 After tireless advocacy, working with residents and service providers across the Downtown East, the landmark 5-year action plan (2018-2023) is now fully funded and underway.

 The action plan area spans from Bay Street to the Don Valley, from the Waterfront up to Bloor, plus the Collier-Asquith neighbourhood, and will see many improvements, including the following:

 - Increased park maintenance operations through new "flying squads" – up to six times per week for identified hot spots

 - Increased number of Parks Ambassadors to maintain order and connect vulnerable populations to services

 - Increased laneway and alley cleaning from annually to bi-weekly, and 3 times per day for hot spots, including needle collection